 How To Use An NFL Odds Calculator

-The toggle menu at the top left of the Bonus.com NFL Odds Calculator allows you to look at spreads, moneyline, and totals lines for all games in the upcoming week of the NFL season.
+The toggle menu at the top left of the Bonus.com NFL Odds Calculator allows you to look at spreads, moneyline, and totals lines for all upcoming games of the 2021 NFL Season.

 The “open” column shows the odds on the game at the beginning of the week.
 You can compare that to the various lines offered by each sportsbook on the right, allowing you to evaluate which way the lines have moved throughout the week.

 The best odds on a chosen game are highlighted in yellow, displaying the sportsbook offering the best value on a given bet.